Eshratjahan17/independent-service-provider/README.md

 # Welcome to Relish Weddings

-This project was bootstrapped with [Create React App](https://independent-service-prov-d0bbd.web.app/).
+This project was bootstrapped with [Live site](https://independent-service-prov-d0bbd.web.app/).

 ## About my Website